coding-competitions/ghost-in-the-shell/README.md

 size).
 This includes for example,

   - [Princeton's WordNet Lexicon][2]
   - [Open Source Shakespeare Database][3]
-  - A log of a given Twitter user's tweets.
+  - A log of a given Twitter user's tweets

 However, this would *exclude* any data that is not freely available or cannot be readily inspected by others, such as: